josh-works/git_practice/readme.md

 CD out of your test git repo, and make another one that has the same name as the repo you're reading from right now.

-FORK my repo.
+OK.
+Fork [this repo](https://github.com/josh-works/git_practice).
 Don't clone it, fork it.
 This will make a copy on your github profile.
 (Don't worry, you can delete it later)

 Clone the forked repo from YOUR profile to the new folder you just made that has its same name.